Thinking beyond borders

 Tax returns are due by 28 February following the tax year-end, which is 31 December.
 Where a tax agent is used, there is an automatic extension.
 Tax returns must be filed by non-residents who derive any PNG-sourced income (other than PNG salary or wages income and PNG dividend or interest income, which are subject to a final withholding tax).

 Withholdings from employment income are covered under the salary and wages tax system.
 If an individual is taxable on employment income, the employer has a salary and wages tax withholding requirement.
-In addition, employers may be liable to a training levy where the annual payroll exceeds PGK200,000.

 A work permit and visa must be applied for before the individual enters PNG to work.

 PNG has entered into double tax treaties to prevent double taxation and allow cooperation between PNG and overseas tax authorities in enforcing their respective tax laws.
-There is relief in the double tax treaties by which residents of other countries would not be subject to salary and wages tax in PNG under certain conditions.
+There is relief in the double tax treaties by which residents of other countries/jurisdictions would not be subject to salary and wages tax in PNG under certain conditions.

-There is the potential that a permanent establishment could be created as a result of extended business travel, but this would be dependent on the type of services performed and whether or not the home country of the employee has a double tax treaty with PNG.
+There is the potential that a permanent establishment could be created as a result of extended business travel, but this would be dependent on the type of services performed and whether or not the home country/jurisdictions of the employee has a double tax treaty with PNG.

 Goods and services tax (GST) is levied at 10 percent on taxable supplies of most goods and services.
 GST registration is required if annual turnover is in excess of PGK250,000.